 Dusk from March through November

-Every spring over a million bats move into the South Congress Bridge over Lake Bird Lake.
-As the unofficial mascot of Austin, the bats fly out each sunset in a dizzying pattern munching on bugs.
+Every spring, over a million bats move into the South Congress Bridge over Lake Bird Lake.
+As Austin’s unofficial mascot, the bats fly out each sunset in a dizzying pattern, munching on bugs.

 Choose your viewing stop carefully since the sleepy bats like to pee-pee first thing after leaving their roost.
 Several bats colonies live in Austin, this is the most famous colony.